amrutapatil89/Wen-online-ordering/README.md

 * Summary of set up
 By executing simple npm, bower and gulp commands, anyone can creating a local server and create a build for web online ordering.

+* Configuration
+1. Master - It is used for production deployment
+2. Design_mock - branch is used to create sample design mocks to finalize design components and layout
+2. Development - branch is used for current development

 * Dependencies

 1. Node